Gorda Ridge

-The Gorda Ridge (41°36'19.6"N 127°22'03.1"W), aka Gorda Ridges tectonic spreading center, is located roughly 200 km off the northern coast of California and southern Oregon.
-Running NE – SW it is roughly 300 km in length.
-The ridge is broken into three segments; the northern ridge, central ridge, and the southern ridge, which contains the Escanaba Trough.
+The Gorda Ridge (or plural, Ridges) (centered 41° 36' N, 127° 22' W), is a tectonic spreading center, located roughly 200 km off the northern coast of California and southern Oregon.
+Running northeast to southwest, the region is roughly 300 km in length.
+The ridge is broken into three segments: the northern ridge, central ridge, and the southern ridge, which includes the Escanaba Trough.

 Regional setting

 The Gorda Ridge runs in a north-easterly direction, bounded at both ends by transform faults.
 At the southern end, the ridge meets the Mendocino transform fault, while the northern end butts against the Blanco transform fault.
-To its east is the Gorda Plate, which together with the Juan de Fuca Plate to its north, is what remains of the once-vast Farallon Plate.
-These two oceanic plates are currently moving east, subducting underneath the North American Plate in what is known as the Cascadia Subduction Zone.
-To the west and south of the ridge is the Pacific Plate, which is currently moving west diverging from the Gorda Plate.
-The divergence of the Pacific Plate and the Gorda Plate has led to the creation of the Gorda Ridge.
-On the Pacific Plate, roughly 50 km west of the northern portion of the ridge, sit eight seamounts (underwater volcanoes), known as the President Jackson Seamounts.
+To the east is the Gorda plate, which together with the Juan de Fuca plate to its north, are part of the once-vast Farallon plate.
+These two oceanic plates are currently moving east, subducting underneath the North American plate in what is known as the Cascadia subduction zone.
+To the west and south of the ridge is the Pacific plate, which is currently moving west, and diverging from the Gorda plate.
+The Gorda Ridge was formed through the divergence of the Pacific and Gorda plates.
+Eight underwater volcanoes, known as the President Jackson Seamounts, sit on the Pacific plate, roughly 50 km west of the northern portion of the ridge.

 Geological history

-Roughly 30 Mya the Farallon Plate subducted beneath the North American Plate, segmenting the Pacific Farallon Ridge.
-This subduction created new microplates and new ridges, including the Juan de Fuca Plate and Juan de Fuca Ridge.
-As the Juan de Fuca Plate continued to subduct underneath the North American Plate it also segmented, creating the Gorda Plate and Gorda Ridge.
+About thirty million years ago, the Farallon plate began subducting beneath the North American plate, segmenting the Pacific Farallon Ridge.
+This subduction created new microplates and new ridges, including the Juan de Fuca plate and Juan de Fuca Ridge.
+As the Juan de Fuca plate continued to subduct underneath the North American plate, it also segmented, creating the Gorda plate and Gorda Ridge.

 Spreading rate

-The Pacific Plate is moving in a northwest direction, creating a divergence with the Gorda Plate at a speed of 5 cm per year.
-The Juan de Fuca Plate (including the Gorda Plate) is moving east-northeast, subducting under the North America Plate at a much slower rate of 2.5–3 cm per year.
-Due to the ridge being segmented into three distinct parts, each section has its own spreading rate, caused by the slab-pull and ridge-push of the surrounding tectonic plates.
+The Pacific plate is moving in a northwest direction, creating a divergence with the Gorda plate at a speed of 5 cm per year.
+The Juan de Fuca and Gorda plates are moving east-northeast, subducting under the North American plate at a much slower rate of 2.5 to 3 cm per year.
+Because the ridge is divided into three distinct parts, each section has its own spreading rate, caused by the slab-pull and ridge-push of the surrounding tectonic plates.
 The northern segment is the narrowest, with portions as narrow as 3 km across, and has the fastest spreading rate of 2.9 cm per year (half-rate).
 The central segment is roughly 10 km wide with a spreading rate of 2.4 cm per year (half-rate).
 The southern segment has sections as wide as 18 km, and has the slowest spreading rate of 1.2 cm per year (half-rate).